-- 13. This Prudential Standard only applies to the outsourcing of a material business activity as defined in this Prudential Standard. - 14.
-A 'material business activity' is one that has the potential, if disrupted, to have a significant impact on the regulated institution's business operations or its ability to manage risks effectively, having regard to such factors as: - (a) the financial and operational impact and impact on reputation of a failure of the service provider to perform over a given period of time; - (b) the cost of the outsourcing arrangement as a share of total costs; - (c) the degree of difficulty, including the time taken, in finding an alternative service provider or bringing the business activity in-house; - (d) the ability of the regulated institution to meet regulatory requirements if there are problems with the service provider; - (e) potential losses to the regulated institution's customers and other affected parties in the event of a service provider failure; and - (f) affiliation or other relationship between the regulated institution and the service provider. - 15.
+- (a) the financial and operational impact and impact on reputation of a failure of the service provider to perform over a given period of time; - (b) the cost of the outsourcing arrangement as a share of total costs; - (c) the degree of difficulty, including the time taken, in finding an alternative service provider or bringing the business activity in-house; - (d) the ability of the regulated institutionor member of the group to meet regulatory requirements if there are problems with the service provider; - (e) potential losses to the regulated institution's or group's customers and other affected parties in the event of a service provider failure; and - (f) affiliation or other relationship between the regulated institution or group and the service provider. - 15.18.
 For the purposes of this Prudential Standard, the internal audit function is a material business activity.